emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ce-en.md

 but client-initiated renegotiation can be strictly disabled by setting this option to false.
 The default value is true.
-Note that disabling renegotiation can result in long-lived connections becoming unusable due to limits on the number of messages the underlying cipher suite can encipher.</br>
+Note that disabling renegotiation can result in long-lived connections becoming unusable due to limits on the number of messages the underlying cipher suite can encipher.<br />
 Has no effect when TLS version is configured (or negotiated) to 1.3